← Back to trust

 In Espeland-Stevens (1998) and Porter (1995) terms, the capitalized-judgment architecture performs commensuration at runtime scale.
 Heterogeneous subnet-level judgments (about qualitatively different things, using qualitatively different indicators) are converted into a single reward-bearing metric (TAO emissions).
 The commensuration imposes the costs these authors identify: information loss (the qualitative differences between subnets are collapsed into a single reward scale), distortion of what is being measured (the reward scale creates incentives that may not align with the underlying evaluative constructs), and displacement of qualitative judgment (the runtime’s aggregation logic determines reward allocation without regard for the qualitative quality of the underlying judgment).

-The political-economic consequences that Espeland-Stevens and Porter identify for other commensurated domains apply here.
-Capital-holders benefit because capital weights authority; evaluative-competence holders may or may not benefit, depending on whether competence correlates with capital.
-Work that is easy to evaluate within the runtime’s aggregation logic is rewarded; work that is hard to evaluate is marginalized regardless of its underlying quality.
+The political-economic consequences that Espeland-Stevens and Porter identify for other commensurated domains apply here conditionally.
+Capital-holders benefit when capital weights authority; evaluative-competence holders benefit when competence correlates with capital or when subnet scoring remains well calibrated to performance.
+Work that is easy to evaluate within the runtime’s aggregation logic receives clearer reward treatment, while work that is hard to evaluate becomes vulnerable to marginalization when stake and evaluative competence diverge.

 8. Signal-Capital Substitution